-Popcorn is a popular snack around the world.
-So many of us have popcorn kernels in our pantry, ready to pop any day of the week.
+So many of us have popcorn kernels in our cupboards, ready to pop any day of the week.
 Popcorn is inexpensive, versatile, and also pretty healthy.
 There are so many reasons to love popcorn!

 How Many Calories Are in Different Types of Popcorn?

 Calorie count can actually vary for different types of popcorn.
 A lot depends on how the popcorn is seasoned and prepared.
-Popcorn that is popped in oil is clearly going to have more calories than air-popped popcorn.
+Popcorn popped in oil will obviously have more calories than air-popped popcorn.

-Air-popped popcorn may just be the absolute healthiest popcorn you’ll find.
+Air-popped popcorn is healthiest popcorn you can make.
 It relies on hot air to pop the kernels rather than oil.
 This means there is more nutritional value and fewer calories in each serving.

 • 93 calories